 A Sacred Journey to Machu Picchu

-$2,795+ per person
+$3195 per person

 term-custom-icon Activity Level 5

-term-custom-icon Trekking, Yoga
+term-custom-icon Trekking, Backpacking

-14 Attendees
+10 Attendees

 There is so much spirit and energy alive in these mountains, you are never the same person leaving Machu Picchu as you were entering Machu Picchu…

-Join us for a life changing Journey to Cusco, The Sacred Valley, Machu Picchu and Rainbow Mountain with our unique retreat offering featuring a shamanic ceremony, on trail yoga sessions, guided hiking to the Sacred Sites of this magical land, camping on trail and so much more.
+Join us for a life changing Journey to Cusco, The Sacred Valley, Machu Picchu and Rainbow Mountain with our unique retreat offering featuring a shamanic ceremony, guided hiking to the Sacred Sites of this magical land, camping on trail and so much more.
 This retreat is for the outdoor enthusiast, adventure seeker, avid hiker and explorer.
 If you love the outdoors, being active, adventure and traveling, this retreat is for YOU!

 Package Includes